-- Fair ball caught by shortstop running in the outfield - a runner scores after the catch - Foul ball caught a runner scores after the catch - Fair ball caught a runner scores from second after the catch.
+- (a) Fair ball caught by shortstop running in the outfield a runner scores after the catch - (b) Foul ball caught a runner scores after the catch - (c) Fair ball caught a runner scores from second after the catch. - (d) If in the scorer's judgement the run would have scored without the error score as an SH - (e) and (f) See Note b.
+Sacrifice Bunt (SH)

-NOTE: For this to be a sacrifice, the runner must go all the way home after the catch, not go from third to home on an error, or because the fielder chooses to play another runner.
+NOTE: For this to be a sacrifice, the runner must go all the way home after the catch, not go from third to home on a error, or because the fielder chooses to play another runner.